 If pCIT,x→y<α and pCIT,y→x<α then the confounding model is accepted (x←g→y).

-For the purposes of compiling simulation results we use an arbitrary α=0.05 value, though we stress that for real analyses it is not good practice to rely on p-values for making causal inference, nor is it reliable to depend on arbitrary significance
+For the purposes of compiling simulation results we use an arbitrary α=0.05 value, though we stress that for real analyses it is not good practice to rely on p-values for making causal inference, nor is it reliable to depend on arbitrary significance thresholds (36).

 MR causal test

 Two stage least squares (2SLS) is a commonly used technique for performing MR when the exposure, outcome and instrument data are all available in the same sample.
-A p-value for this test, pMR, was obtained using the R package R/
+A p-value for this test, pMR, was obtained using the R package R/systemfit (37).

 The method that we will now describe is designed to distinguish between two models, x→y or y→x.
 Unlike the CIT framework, this approach cannot infer if the true model is x←g→y.
 We also assume all genetic effects are additive.

 To infer the direction of causality it is desirable to know which of the variables, x or y, is being directly influenced by the instrument g.
-This can be achieved by assessing which of the two variables has the biggest absolute correlation with g (Appendix 2), formalised by testing for a difference in the correlations ρgx and ρgy using Steiger's Z-test for correlated correlations within a It is calculated as
+This can be achieved by assessing which of the two variables has the biggest absolute correlation with g (Appendix 2), formalised by testing for a difference in the correlations ρgx and ρgy using Steiger's Z-test for correlated correlations within a population (38).
+It is calculated as

 Z=(Zgx-Zgy)N-32(1-ρxy)h